NordicSemiconductor/asset-tracker-cloud-firmware-aws/README.md

 ## SUPL Client

+> :warning: Note that the download of the A-GPS data happens after every boot of
+> the device and is around 30 KB.

 If the GitHub Action secret `SUPL_CLIENT_LIB_DOWNLOAD` is configured and pointing to a HTTP link with the
 [SUPL Client library](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/include/supl_os_client.html#downloading-and-installing)